BabylonJS/Documentation/content/extensions/glTFExporter/glTFExporter.md

     - Not all Babylon `PBRMaterial` features are supported in glTF.
   - `MetallicRoughnessMaterial`
   - `StandardMaterial`
-    -  A conversion from `StandardMaterial` to `MetallicRoughness` has been implemented to try to match as close as visibly possible, though not all BabylonJS features are supported in glTF.
+    -  A conversion from `StandardMaterial` to `MetallicRoughness` has been implemented to try to match as close as visibly possible, though not allBabylon.js features are supported in glTF.
   - `SpecularGlossinessMaterial`
     -  glTF Exporter converts `SpecularGlossiness` materials to `MetallicRoughness` to match core glTF 2.0 specification.
 - Node-based TRS animation